 - Meals will be served cafeteria style by kitchen staff.

-- We will run Younger Camp and Older Camp on separate schedules.
+- We ran Younger Camp and Older Camp on separate schedules.
 Summer 2020 Camper Schedule

 - Younger Camp will be: Girls Cabins- McCarty, 3 Sisters, Myers and Sequoya.
 Boys Cabins: Hudson, Wright and Osborne.